 - How can you efficientise or improve your order fulfilment or manufacturing?

 A creative approach to this we love is Whole Foods’ first purpose-built dark store – closed to the public, it’s an entire store dedicated to online shopping.
 Staff have extra space to pick, pack and fulfil orders of fresh goods (and no customers to serve) which is great when social distancing is required, but even better when you need to scale capacity as demand increases.
-It’s not limited to the US either – dark stores are touted to be the future of the UK grocery industry too, with Sainsbury’s, Tesco, Asda and Morrisons all investing in them to support their online grocery delivery services.
+It’s not limited to the US either – dark stores are touted to be the future of the UK grocery industry too, with Sainsbury’s, Tesco, Asda and Morrisons all making investments in them to support their eCommerce grocery delivery services.

 4. Products and Campaigns that Cater to our new Hybrid Lifestyle

 Over the last year, the products that have seen growth are the ones that cater to our new way of living – things that were important before were suddenly less so, and things we didn’t have time for were suddenly an option for us.
 The bottom fell out of the formalwear market, because no-one need a suit on a Zoom call, but everyone started buying pyjamas and loungewear instead.
 As spending on dining out, socialising and holidays became a no-go, consumers spent more on takeaways, craft supplies, baking ingredients, home furnishings, and DIY products.

 It doesn’t always take developing an entirely new product line to capitalise on a pivot in consumer behaviour.
 Sometimes it’s just a well-timed and thought through campaign; knowing so many people were missing holidays, Expedia inspired consumers with a clever stop-motion inspired ad centred around planning future trips.
 Many fashion brands already had loungewear lines, and there are endless examples of them pivoting to ‘work from home fashion’ messaging as consumer appetite switched from sparkly tops to cosy pyjamas.